 The best type of sled for you is one that you will use and that fits your needs.
 With that said, there are a lot of great options out there.
 Here’s some of our picks:

-Best Outdoor Sled: Torque Tank M1
+Best Overall Weight Sled: Torque Tank M1

-Best Prowler Sled: REP Push-Pull Sled
+-Best Prowler Sled: REP Push-Pull Sled

 Is a weight sled good?